 - wire rack

-- 210 g plain gluten free flour blend Best to use Gluten Free Alchemist Rice Free Flour Mix B (see notes below for link)
+- 210 g plain gluten free flour blend Gluten Free Alchemist Rice Free Flour Mix B (see NOTES below)

 - 140 g ground almonds (almond meal)